Universality for bond percolation in two dimensions: Star--triangle transformation

 The maps $S$ and $T$ act on configurations on stars and triangles.
-They act simultaneously on the duals of these graph elements, illustrated in Figure \ref{fig:dual}.
-Let $\om\in \Om$, and define $\om^*(e^*)=1-\om(e)$ for each primal/dual pair $e$/$e^*$ of the left side of the figure.
-The action of $T$ on $\Om$ induces an action on the dual space $\Om^*$, and it is easily checked that this action preserves $\om^*$-connections.
+They act simultaneously on the duals of these graph elements, illustrated in Figure~\ref{figdual}.
+Let $\omega\in\Om$, and define $\omega^*(e^*)=1-\omega(e)$ for each primal/dual pair $e/e^*$ of the left-hand side of the figure.
+The action of $T$ on $\Om$ induces an action on the dual space $\Om^*$, and it is easily checked that this action preserves $\omega^*$-connections.
 The map $S$ behaves similarly.
-This property of the \stt\ has been generalized and studied in \cite{BR} and the references therein.
+This property of the star--triangle transformation has been generalized and studied in~\cite{BR} and the references therein.

-So-called mixed lattices were introduced in \cite{GM1}.
+So-called mixed lattices were introduced in~\cite{GM1}.
 These are hybrid embeddings of the square lattice with either the triangular or hexagonal lattice, the two parts being separated by a horizontal interface.
-By means of appropriate \stt s, the interface may be moved up or down, and this operation permits the transportation of open box-crossings between the square lattice and the other lattice.
-Whereas this was suited for proving the \bxp, a slightly altered hybrid is useful for studying arm exponents.
+By means of appropriate star--triangle transformations, the interface may be moved up or down, and this operation permits the transportation of open box-crossings between the square lattice and the other lattice.
+Whereas this was suited for proving the box-crossing property, a slightly altered hybrid is useful for studying arm exponents.

-Let $m \ge 0$, and consider the mixed lattice $\Lattice^m=(V^m,E^m)$ drawn on the left of Figure \ref{fig:lattice_strip_transformation}, formed of a horizontal strip of the square lattice centred on the $x$ axis of height $2m$, with the triangular lattice above and beneath it.
-The embedding of each lattice is otherwise as in \cite{GM1}: the triangular lattice comprises equilateral triangles of side length $\sqrt{3}$, and the square lattice comprises rectangles with horizontal (\resp, vertical) dimension $\sqrt{3}$ (\resp, $1$).
+Let $m \ge0$, and consider the mixed lattice $\Lattice^m=(V^m,E^m)$ drawn on the left of Figure~\ref{figlatticestriptransformation}, formed of a horizontal strip of the square lattice centred on the $x$ axis of height $2m$, with the triangular lattice above and beneath it.
+The embedding of each lattice is otherwise as in~\cite{GM1}: the triangular lattice comprises equilateral triangles with side length $\sqrt{3}$, and the square lattice comprises rectangles with horizontal dimension $\sqrt{3}$ and vertical dimension~$1$.
 We require also that the origin of $\RR^2$ be a vertex of the mixed lattice.